stakeitdapp/stakeitdapp/README.md

 - Engr.
 Computer J. (labaski)
 - Adenuga Matthew (CodeLord36)
+- Emmanuel Adeoye (Adeolu5678)

-For questions or support, feel free to open an issue or email [your‑contact‑email]
+For questions or support, feel free to open an issue or email [stakeitdapp@gmail.com]

 ---